Shaadalam9/sound-ev/README.md

-# Multi-pedestrian interaction with automated vehicle
+# Electric vehicles emitting sound
 Framework for the analysis of different sounds emitted by an automated car while pedestrian is crossing the road.

 ## Setup